 All other communications between you and us (phone conversations, claims forms, etc.).

-ON WHICH BASIS DO WE COLLECT YOUR PERSONAL DATA (LAWFULNESS OF THE PROCESSING)? (see why we collect your Personal Data)
+(see why we collect your Personal Data)

 The legal basis for processing Personal Data depends on the processing and the stakeholders involved in such processing.
 If you are an end-customer (potential or actual policyholder and or insured), we will not process your Personal Data in the same way we deal with third parties Personal Data or our Business Partner’s Personal Data (legal entity).